 This year, the time was right to upgrade some of my “make do for now” furniture and art.
 The changes are subtle, but the upgrade in style and function make my daily life much more pleasant.
 The foyer (below) remains the same.

 My office is just inside the front door across from the foyer.
 I create the blog and conduct the daily business of my company in this room.
-I spend many hours each day here, so form and function are of the utmost importance.
+I spend many hours here, so form and function are of the utmost importance.

 This view is from in front of the window.

 This angle is the view from the door.